Canooq

 Work Culture in Canada

-Canadian workplace norms for French newcomers: communication style, meetings, feedback, salary, references, benefits, overtime, and networking.
+Canadian workplace norms for newcomers: communication style, meetings, feedback, salary, references, benefits, overtime, and networking.

 Read this before interviews and your first job.